-The work prescribed in the service schedule must be carried out by an authorized KTM workshop only and confirmed in the customer's Service and Warranty Booklet and in the KTM dealer.net; otherwise, all warranty claims will be void.
+The work specified in the service schedule may only be performed in an authorized KTM workshop and must be recorded in both the Service & Warranty Booklet and in KTM Dealer.net, otherwise any warranty coverage will become void.
 No warranty claims can be considered for damage resulting from manipulations and/or alterations to the vehicle.

-Additional information on the guarantee or warranty and the procedures involved can be found in the Service and Warranty Booklet.
+Additional information on the manufacturer or implied warranty and the procedures involved can be found in the service & warranty book-let.